 A weekly magazine programme aimed at the hippie movement, similar in tone to the mods A Whole Scene Going three years earlier.

-Hosts include Peter Asher, John Peel, writer Angela Huth and the show's director Tony Palmer.
+Hosts include Peter Asher, John Peel, writer Angela Huth and the show's producer Tony Palmer.

 The show referred to itself as How It Is And Why, and it was given the Ready Steady Go spot of 6 pm each Friday evening for forty minutes, however one show in October 1968 was cut to twenty minutes due to the Olympics.